Mercosur to unblock talks, EU trade chief sees U.S. negotiations

 "A tremendous effort has been made to install new momentum into the discussions," EU Trade Commissioner Karel De Gucht told Reuters in an interview.

-De Gucht, who handles trade issues for the 27 nations of the European Union, also signaled he expected Europe and the United States to go ahead with talks on a possible free-trade accord.
+De Gucht, who handles trade issues for the 27 nations of the European Union, also signalled he expected Europe and the United States to go ahead with talks on a possible free-trade accord.